cybex-gmbh/transmorpher/README.md

 In addition to the GitHub Secrets, you'll need to set the `CLIENT_CONTAINER_NAME` env variable for the Transmorpher server.

-You may use the `CLIENT_NOTIFICATION_ROUTE` env variable if you have a custom notifications url than the default client implementation.
+You may use the `CLIENT_NOTIFICATION_ROUTE` env variable if you have a custom notifications url, which differs from the default client implementation.

 ## License